CRAFT

 Pre-Assembly: Manuel

-Manuel works in pre-assembly at the De La Espada factory.
+Manuel works in pre-assembly at the De La Espada workshop.
 Positioned in the centre of the woodworking facility, between the fabrication and general assembly areas and adjacent to the CNC machines, Manuel operates as a link between the three.
 Raw planks are first processed through fabrication, being cut, planed, and glued into panels, before being passed to the CNC machine where they are cut to more precise three-dimensional shapes, complete with joinery.
 The components then make their way to Manuel, who creates a sub-assembly from the parts.
 His work involves connecting joinery components including mortise and tenon, dovetail, and wedge tenon.
 He then passes these sub-assemblies back to the CNC operators where they are machined a second time for yet more shaping, before making their way to the general assembly area, where they will become more recognisable as products.

 Thirty-three years ago, Manuel arrived as part of the team that built an extension to the main building, doubling its size.
 Then he decided to stay on as a carpenter, and worked in various departments before moving to his current post.
 About his long history here he says, "I am almost part of the building now.”